daniellalasa2/daniellalasa2/README.md

 ### Front-end Engineer | React & JavaScript Aficionado

-I'm a passionate Front-end Developer with over 8 years of experience, currently innovating at Ginbits in Athens, Greece.
+I'm a passionate Front-end Developer with over 8 years of experience.
 My expertise lies in crafting exceptional user interfaces and applications, always exploring new technologies to deliver top-notch performance and quality.
 I'm a firm believer in sharing knowledge and encouraging growth within the tech community.

 📫 **How to reach me:** danial.lalasa@ginbits.com